 I really don’t know what to do for best but, dear doctorate….it’s probably not you that’s the problem, it’s me.

-Week two and three in review: read week one by clicking here
+Week three and four in review: read week one by clicking here

 Publishable doctorate words written –Virtual health education: scaling practice to transform student learning article has been made available online by Nurse Education Today – click here for more info.
 Future Technologies Conference 2018 article NoObesity Apps – from approach to finished app has been accepted for publication.
 I’ve finished the draft of the second CILVRS article so I need to send it to co-authors for their comment / contribution.